Jeremy0818/Product-Management-Software/README.md

 # SpaiceCodeChallenge

 This is a simple program that is implemented using node js.
+The main program is a command line REPL that is designed to manage product inventory.
+The data inserted by the user will be stored in a database.
+Database is used in this program so that it has potential improvement in the future.
+For example, data is stored in non-volatile memory and can be restored easily without redundancy, allow multiple-user access to the data, increase flexibility, and so on.

 # Setup and Installation